15 Adventurous Things to Do in Chiapas, Mexico

 1. Fall in Love with San Cristóbal de Las Casas

 Set in the highlands and teeming with cultural and historical attractions, no trip to Chiapas is complete without passing through (or basing yourself in) San Cristobal.
-It’s here, where you can witness the melting pot of indigenous cultures, go on exciting day trips, shop at sprawling local markets, and satisfy your belly with all the food options one could ask for.
+It’s here, where you can witness the melting pot of indigenous cultures, go on exciting day trips, shop at sprawling local markets, and satisfy your belly with delicious food.

 Of all the things to do in San Cristóbal de Las Casas, my favorite is to simply stroll down the pedestrian-friendly Andador Guadalupe to marvel at the well-preserved colonial architecture and visit all the colorfully-painted churches across town (there are at least a dozen!).

-San Cris is the place, after all, from which to explore greater Chiapas.
-You will find both adventure and comfort here.
-Actually, most people who visit end up extending their stay so go ahead and plan a few extra days to fully enjoy San Cris and its environs!
+Many travelers use San Cristobal de las Casas’ amazing hotels as a base to explore Chiapas.
+You’ll find both adventure and comfort here.
+Actually, most people who visit end up extending their stay, so go ahead and plan a few extra days to fully enjoy San Cris and its environs!

 2. Cruise Through the Majestic Sumidero Canyon